techmunching/techmunching.github.io/_posts/2021-01-28-No-more-dealing-with-slow-MacBookPro.markdown

 author: admin
 ---

-# No more dealing with slow MacBookPro
+# Here's another MacBookPro 101 for you!

 ![](/img/throttle_1.gif)